RTBHOUSE/techblog/_posts/2021-11-24-L2-EVPN-to-L3-concept-part1.markdown

   - depending on the silicon chip model, device behaviour could differ, and lack of chip feature could hit you hard
   - in real life VXLAN BGP EVPN is hard to extend and modify in production.
     - In one case, we tried to enable [ARP/ND suppression](https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Basic-Configuration/#arp) and [it blocked keepalived traffic](https://github.com/mgrzybowski/cldemo-arp-suppression-test#garp-flood---is-suppres)
-    - when we enabled ARP/ND suppression for most of the  devices, the network sudenly, without apparent reason, became so unstable, that the only way to quickly recover was to roll back configs and restart all switches in the datacenter.
-      This instability appeared only when it was deployed at scale on production.
-As You can imagine, this was not a good day ;).
+    - When we enabled ARP/ND suppression for most of the devices, the network became very unstable suddenly and without apparent reason.
+The only way to quickly recover was to roll back configurations and restart all switches in the datacenter.
+This instability appeared only when it was deployed at scale in production.
+As you can imagine, this was not a good day. 😉
     - Our experiments with EVPN Routing had shown that it works well on a Vagrant test environment, but when we put the config on a physical device, chip limitations kick in, and the entire carefully planned setup is doomed to fail.